CloudWithChris/hugo-creator/REFERENCE.md

 - ""

 # Site-wide [optional properties]
+banner: ""                  # Optional, but strongly recommended to give a professional feel
 externalLink: ""            # Full URL to override listing links to an external page
 series:                     # Array of series (i.e. filenames of the series this is a part of)
 - ""